shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 }
 ```

 Sandbox is a container where your settings page is loaded.
-Once it's ready `onSandboxReady` function is triggered.
+Once it's ready, `onSandboxReady` function is triggered.
 By default, logic for extracting the configuration for your extension and initializing jQuery is inside of that function.
 You can customize everything that comes after `onSandboxReady`.

 Finally, we have a simple CSS file `style.css` where you can store your custom CSS: